altintasalphan/MKT3434_2025_22067048/README.md

 # ⚙️ MKT3434_2025

-**MKT3434 Course of Dept. Mechatronics Eng. at YTU instructed by Ertugrul Bayraktar**
+**MKT3434 Course of Department Mechatronics Engineering at Yildiz Technical University instructed by Ertugrul Bayraktar**

 ---